mehulagg/gitlab_test/doc/install/installation.md

 The Ruby interpreter is required to run GitLab.

+NOTE: **Note:**
-**Note:** The current supported Ruby (MRI) version is 2.6.x.
+The current supported Ruby (MRI) version is 2.6.x.
 GitLab 12.2 dropped support for Ruby 2.5.x.

 The use of Ruby version managers such as [RVM](https://rvm.io/), [rbenv](https://github.com/rbenv/rbenv) or [chruby](https://github.com/postmodern/chruby) with GitLab in production, frequently leads to hard to diagnose problems.
 Version managers